 - Learn the lessons Lighthouse's CEO learned from some of his past managers here.

-- Learn why people leave managers, not companies, and our sequel post here.
+- Learn why people leave managers, not companies.

 - Read some of the many key lessons from Mark Crowley's book, Lead from the Heart here.